Dr. Michelle Folk

 - Monasticism and asceticism

 - “Mapping Medieval Monasteries and Challenging Monasticism’s Ascetic Ideal.”
 Circles of Current Communications and Discourses in Canadian Studies of Hinduism and Buddhism panel.
-Paper presented at the Canadian Society for the Study of Religion, University of British Columbia, Vancouver, British Columbia, 2019.
+Canadian Society for the Study of Religion, University of British Columbia, Vancouver, British Columbia, 2019.

 - “Anguish Instead of Delight: The Articulation of Salvation by Tamil Bhaktas.”
 On Anguish and Delight in Hindu Cosmology panel.
-Paper presented at the Canadian Society for the Study of Religion, University of Regina, Regina, Saskatchewan, 2018.
+Canadian Society for the Study of Religion, University of Regina, Regina, Saskatchewan, 2018.

 - “Both Guru and Goddess: Mata Amritanandamayi of Kerala.”
 In Women and Religious Traditions, 3rd ed., edited by Pamela Dickey Young and Leona M. Anderson.
 Oxford University Press, Toronto, Ontario.

 - “Should We ‘Read’ the Writing on the Wall?
 Approaches to India’s Inscriptions.”
-Paper presented at the Canadian Historical Association, University of Ottawa, Ottawa, Ontario, 2015.
+Canadian Historical Association, University of Ottawa, Ottawa, Ontario, 2015.